zoot101/dehydrated-hook-luadns/README.md

 # dehydrated-hook-luadns
-Bash only hook script for dehydrated for use with Luadns.com
+Bash only hook script for dehydrated for use with Luadns.com to solve the DNS-01 challenge to get trusted ssl certificates from LetsEncrypt or other providers.

 # Description
 Luadns.com is supported by certain other acme clients like certbot,